nrwl/nx/docs/shared/migration/lerna-and-nx.md

 Lerna has dependency management already built-in using `lerna bootstrap`.
 Running that will install all npm dependencies for all packages and also symlink together all Lerna packages that have dependencies of each other.

 Nx does not handle dependency management.
 As a result, if you already have a Lerna workspace, you can safely keep using `lerna bootstrap`.
-Alternatively you can use some of the backed-in solutions that now come with npm/yarn/pnpm workspaces.
+Alternatively you can use some of the baked-in solutions that now come with npm/yarn/pnpm workspaces.

 ## Version Management & Publishing